 LOGICAL_CLOCK, which is not the default setting.
 Note that in some specific situations, as listed in the description for

-slave_preserve_commit_order=1cannot preserve commit order on the slave, so in these cases gaps might still appear in the sequence of transactions that have been executed from the slave's relay log.
+slave_preserve_commit_order=1cannot preserve commit order on the replica, so in these cases gaps might still appear in the sequence of transactions that have been executed from the replica's relay log.

 Exec_master_log_poshave been applied.
 That is, all transactions up to point